Our favourite St Ives beaches

 Carbis Bay – just beautiful

 Not strictly in St Ives, but a just short walk away.
-This privately-owned beach has a real Balearic island feel, fringed by trees and with an always-blue ocean.
-Carbis Bay Hotel is lovely for lunch, or try the more relaxed new café down on the sand.
-Again, it’s a top spot for watersports, home to the Ocean Sports Centre.
+This privately-owned beach has a real Balearic island feel, with an always-blue ocean.
+Again, it’s a top spot for watersports and home to the Ocean Sports Centre.

 If you’re worn out by stand-up paddleboarding or too good a lunch, you can always get the branch line train from Carbis Bay to St Ives, which only takes a couple of minutes and brings you back to Porthminster Beach.